raphranadoor/mollyai/mollyapp_privacy_policy.md

 ## International Users

-If you are using MollyApp from outside [Your Country], please note that your information may be transferred to and processed in [Your Country] where our servers are located.
+If you are using MollyApp from outside Deutschland, please note that your information may be transferred to and processed in Deutschland where our servers are located.

 ## Changes to This Privacy Policy